sybrew/the-seo-framework/readme.txt

 If you wish to display breadcrumbs, then your theme should provide this.
 Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.

 == Changelog ==

+= 4.0.3 =

+**For everyone**

+* **Improved:**
+	* **Accessibility:** Focussing the SEO Bar will now add a high-contrast inner-ring.
+		* Fun fact: Because the items are stacked together so tightly, an outer ring wouldn't work.
+		* Sad fact: We wanted to round the edges of the SEO Bar--it's sooo nice on your eyes--, but doing so would either obstruct the tooltip, and the workaround would render your browser useless performancewise.
+			* Because the SEO Bar can restyle and shift its elements autonomously via CSS flexbox, we can't predict where the borders must be set on each item individually.
+			* Another workaround would be to duplicate each SEO Bar, and the top "invisible" layer would be the one rendering the tooltip, whereas the bottom inert one would render the SEO Bar styling.
+This is an accessibility nightmare.
+	* **Styling:** In response to the WP 5.3 update, we rounded the tabs on the settings page.
+Enjoy!
+	* **PHP:** TODO We alleviated one deprecation notice with the upcoming PHP v7.4 update.
+* **Other:**
+	* For the copyright directive brought in v4.0.2, an option for videos was wrongly described as "None, disallow preview"; it should've been "None, still image only".

+* TODO: Round the notification corners.
+* TODO: Use TSFEM's button for the notification, improving accessibility.

+**For translators**

+* **Added:**
+	* One short string.
+* **Updated:**
+	* TODO The POT translation file.

 = 4.0.2 =